MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 So, how did you do?
 Are you satisfied with your leprechaun drawing?
-If the answer is "no" then just keep practicing.
-If you want to further your skills as an artist and you have found this tutorial to be helpful, you may want to take a look at some of my other Hubs for drawing.
+If the answer is "no," then just keep practicing.
+If you want to further your skills as an artist and you have found this tutorial to be helpful, you may want to take a look at some of my other drawing tutorials.

 The book I am recommending below is a great way to begin drawing.
 I have found it to be very helpful.